-Conversion rate is one of the most important website metrics that indicate how successful your marketing efforts are.
+Conversion rate is one of the most important website performance metrics that indicate how successful your marketing efforts are.
 It shows if people are interested in your offer and take the desired action on your website.
 Usually, a higher conversion rate means your marketing strategies have been effective.
-What’s even more important is knowing the appropriate methods for better conversion rate optimization.
+Even more important is knowing the appropriate methods for better conversion rate optimization.

 However, with the stiff competition in the market, converting your website visitors might not always be easy.
-Therefore, in this blog post, we’ll discuss all you need to know about conversion rate optimization to help you out.
+Therefore we’ll discuss all you need to know about CRO and help you learn website conversion optimization in this easy-to-digest guide.

 Conversion rate is the percentage of website visitors who take the desired action and convert.
 This desired action refers to any action you want visitors to take, including making a purchase, completing a form, or signing up.

-You can have multiple conversion goals, and you should calculate the conversion rate separately for each of them.
+You can have multiple conversion goals, and you should calculate the conversion rate separately.

 For example, if you had 2000 visitors last month and 500 of them converted, your conversion rate is 25 percent.